 Purpose of data collected

-The personal information we collect is for the following legitimate interest:
+The personal information we collect are for the following legitimate interests:

-- Promotion of ideas and events relating to
+- promotion of ideas and events relating to services we provide;

-- To comply with any present or future law, rule, regulation, guidance, decision or directive (including those concerning anti-terrorism, fraud, AML and
+- to comply with any present or future law, rule, regulation, guidance, decision or directive (including those concerning anti-terrorism, fraud, AML and anticorruption);